mida18/SNA_link_prediction/README.md

 ## Social Network Analysis - link prediction

 ## Task description
-> This assignment is to predict whether a node pair (node1, node2) has hidden relation (i.e., hidden edge).
+#### This assignment is to predict whether a node pair (node1, node2) has hidden relation (i.e., hidden edge).<br>
->
-> There are about 20,000 edges provided for reconstructing the social network and the training dataset.
+#### There are about 20,000 edges provided for reconstructing the social network and the training dataset.
 (This is a directed network, so each node pair represents a directed edge.
-E.g., (361, 981) represents an edge from node 361 to node 981.)
+E.g., (361, 981) represents an edge from node 361 to node 981.) <br>
->
-> The social network has about 5,000 hidden edges.
-These are the relationships that need to be predicted.
+#### The social network has about 5,000 hidden edges.
+These are the relationships that need to be predicted. <br>
 <br>

 ## Make features